biocore/songbird/README.md

 **A.** There are 3 major types of files to note:

-1. `differentials.tsv`: This contains the ranks of the microbes for certain metadata categories.
+1. `differentials.tsv`: This contains the ranks of the features for certain metadata categories.
 The higher the rank, the more associated it is with that category.
 The lower the rank, the more negatively associated it is with a category.
-The recommended way to view these files is to sort the microbes within a given column in this file and investigate the top/bottom microbes with the highest/lowest ranks. ([Qurro](https://github.com/biocore/qurro) makes this sort of analysis easier.)
+The recommended way to view these files is to sort the features within a given column in this file and investigate the top/bottom features with the highest/lowest ranks. ([Qurro](https://github.com/biocore/qurro) makes this sort of analysis easier.)

-   The first column in `differentials.tsv` contains the IDs of your features (if you plugged in a QIIME 2 feature table, then you can look up the sequence or bacterial name by merging with rep-seqs or taxonomy, respectively).
-Once you have identified the microbes that change the most and least (have the highest and lowest differentials) you can plot the log ratio of these microbes across metadata categories or gradients!
+   The first column in `differentials.tsv` contains the IDs of your features (if you plugged in a QIIME 2 feature table and your "features" are ASVs/sOTUs/..., then you can look up the sequence or bacterial name by merging with rep-seqs or taxonomy, respectively).
+Once you have identified the features that change the most and least (have the highest and lowest differentials) you can plot the log ratio of these features across metadata categories or gradients!

 2. `checkpoint`: this points to checkpoint files -- this can be used for saving intermediate results.
 This is more important for jobs that will take days to run, where the models parameter can be investigated while the program is running, rather than waiting for `differentials.tsv` to be written.